ThinhVu/nginx-config/README.md

 ```

 ## Worker connections
-By default, Nginx use 768 worker_connections.
+By default, Nginx uses 768 worker_connections.
 It'll fail to serve your app if there is a massive amount of requests at the same time.
 A simple solution is increase worker_connections to a larger number.

 **/etc/nginx/nginx.conf**
 ```